mageprince/magento2-extrafee/README.md

-# Magento 2 Extra Fee Pro Extension
+# Magento 2 Extra Fee

-The Extra Fee Pro extension enables store admins to add multiple additional charges to customer orders.
-It allows the creation of unlimited rules based on flexible conditions, ensuring that extra fees are applied only when specific criteria are met.
+The Extra Fee extension enables store admins to add additional charge to customer order.
+It allows the creation of unlimited rules based on flexible conditions, ensuring that extra fee are applied only when specific criteria are met.

-### <a href="https://marketplace.magento.com/mageprince-module-extrafee-pro.html">Download Extra Fee Pro</a>

-### <a href="https://github.com/user-attachments/files/20026531/extrafeepro_user_guides.pdf">User Guide</a>
+### ⚠️ Note: This extension supports only a single extra fee.
+If you need to apply multiple extra fees based on flexible rules and conditions, check out the <a href="https://commercemarketplace.adobe.com/mageprince-module-extrafee-pro.html">Mageprince Extra Fee Pro</a> extension.

 # ✨ Key Features

 - Enable or disable the extension from admin configuration
-- Choose fee type: Fixed amount or Percentage-based
 - Apply extra fees based on specific store views and customer groups
 - Option to enable or disable refunds for extra fees
 - Apply extra fees during admin order creation